UNSW-Data-Soc/unsw-data-soc.github.io/blog.md

 ---
 layout: landing-banner
 title: Blog
 subtitle: Stay in the loop with our blog posts!
+From educational blogs to video blogs, they're here for you!
 colour: is-info
 ---